New Zealand has many spectacular walkways and tracks providing access to unique wilderness areas and virgin forests.

 The Paparoa Track

 The track travels from Blackball to Punakaiki and includes parts of the existing Croesus and Pororai River tracks.
-The 45km trail also features a side trip that serves as a memorial to the 29 men who lost their lives in the Pike River mining disaster in 2010.
+The 55km trail is of significant meaning to the locals and will act as a tribute to the 29 Pike River miners who lost their lives in the 2010 disaster.
 The national park has been extended by 3971 hectares to include the Pike River area.

 North Island Great Walks: